 If you’re not into spinach, you can certainly throw some broccoli pieces in there or bell pepper.
 Crumbled, cooked bacon would be awesome too.
 Use whatever cheese is your favorite.
 There are so many ways you can make them!

 If you want to lighten up on the eggs, it’s okay to use half egg whites and half whole eggs.
 I have a small family, so we just made 6, but you can certainly double the recipe and make an entire dozen.

-The most important thing: enjoy your breakfast, and kick-off the weekend in a delicious way!
+Enjoy these healthy Egg Muffins, and kick-off the weekend in a delicious way!

-- 2 small handfuls fresh spinach, chopped
+- 1 cup (packed) fresh spinach, chopped

 - 6 large eggs

-- 1/4 cup nonfat milk
+- ¼ cup nonfat milk

-- 1/3 cup reduced-fat shredded cheese
+- ⅓ cup reduced-fat shredded cheese

 - salt and freshly ground black pepper, to taste

-- salsa, for serving (totally optional, but totally good)
+- salsa, for serving (optional)

 - Spray a nonstick skillet with nonstick spray, and quickly cook the spinach- just until wilted.
 Let it cool, then squeeze any excess moisture out of it.

 - In a medium bowl, whisk together the sausage and spinach with the eggs and milk.
-Scoop into the prepared muffin tins (I find it easiest to use a 1/3 cup measuring cup) almost to the top.
+Scoop into the prepared muffin tins (I find it easiest to use a ⅓ cup measuring cup) almost to the top.
 Sprinkle cheese on top.
 Then give each one a good dose of salt and pepper.

-- Bake 25 to 30 minutes, or until egg is cooked through.
+- Bake 25 to 30 minutes, or until the egg is cooked through.
 Easy way to check the egg: touch the middle of the muffins... if they are still wet and gooey, they'll need a little more time in the oven.
 They should feel cooked through.

 - Egg muffins are pretty versatile- sub in other ingredients for the sausage and spinach, if you prefer.